-Using innovative analytic techniques, Pennebaker X-rays everything from Craigslist advertisements to the Federalist Papers—or the student's own writing, in quizzes that readers can take—to yield unexpected insights.
+Using innovative analytic techniques, Pennebaker X-rays everything from John McCain's tweets to the Federalist Papers.
 Who would have predicted that the high school student who uses too many verbs in her college admissions essay is likely to make lower grades in college?
-Or that a world leader's use of pronouns could reliably presage whether he led his country into war?
-You'll learn why it's bad when politicians use "we" instead of "I," what Lady Gaga and William Butler Yeats have in common, and how Ebenezer Scrooge's syntax hints at his self-deception and repressed emotion.
-Barack Obama, Sylvia Plath, and King Lear are among the figures who make cameo appearances in this sprightly, surprising tour of what our words are saying-whether we mean them to or not.
+Or that a world leader's use of pronouns could reliably presage whether he will lead his country into war?
+You'll learn what Lady Gaga and William Butler Yeats have in common, and how Ebenezer Scrooge's syntax hints at his self-deception and repressed emotion in this sprightly, surprising tour of what our words are saying-whether we mean them to or not.

 "Penetrating . . . lively and accessible . . .
 Paying closer attention to function words [Pennebaker] advises, can help us understand the social relations that those words reflect.
 Unfortunately, we might not be able to pay proper attention until we're all equipped with automatic word counters.
 Until that day, we have Pennebaker as an indefatigable guide to the little words that he boldly calls ‘keys to the soul.'"—The New York Times Book Review

 "Anyone who reads his book will become much more conscious about how he or she uses words when talking to friends, when talking to the public, or when writing for the public . . .
 Pennebaker's new book is fascinating and fun."—Austin American-Statesman